Billy Burnette: Solo career, 1990s–present

 In 1992, Burnette signed with Capricorn Records, which issued Coming Home.
-Although "Nothing to Do (and All Night to Do It)" was not on the album, it reached the Billboard country chart.
+Although "Nothing to Do (and All Night to Do It)" was not on the album, it reached No. 64 on the Billboard country chart.
 Many of the songs from Coming Home were featured in Burnette's acting debut in the film Saturday Night Special.
 Between 1994 and 1998, he appeared in the films Not Like Us, Carnosaur 3: Primal Species, Casper Meets Wendy, Addams Family Reunion, and Richie Rich's Christmas Wish.

 In 1999, he signed with Grand Avenue Records and released All Night Long.
 Are You With Me Baby, a rockabilly album, followed on the Free Falls Entertainment label.
 The album had one cover, "Believe What You Say".
 Between 2001 and 2005, he covered "Copperhead Road" by Steve Earle and "Ring of Fire" by Johnny Cash.
-He toured as a member of Bob Dylan's backup band and in 2005 became a member of John Fogerty's band.
+He toured as a member of Bob Dylan's backup band and in 2004 became a member of John Fogerty's band.

 After a hiatus from solo albums, he released Memphis in Manhattan (2006), which was recorded live by Chesky Records at St. Peter's Church in New York City.
 The album included cover versions of "Everything Is Broken" by Bob Dylan, "Oh Well by Fleetwood Mac, "Big Hunk of Love" by Elvis Presley, "It's Late" and "Tear It Up" by Rick Nelson, and "Bye Bye Love" by The Everly Brothers.

 In 2007, Burnett and Shawn Camp released a bluegrass tribute to Elvis Presley.
 The album featured thirteen songs previously recorded by Elvis, onto which Camp and Burnette added their vocals.